exchai93-zz/word_cruncher/README.md

 This application is built with Javascript, Node.js and npm.
 I decided to test drive without using a testing framework and wrote my own unit tests.
 This enabled me to focus on writing methodically solid, expandable code.

+I used the module pattern to keep code clean and separated.
+This allowed me to encapsulate methods within classes.

 ### User stories
 ```